IDR/idr-metadata/README.md

 [![Published screens](https://img.shields.io/badge/dynamic/json.svg?label=Published%20&url=http%3A%2F%2Fidr.openmicroscopy.org%2Fapi%2Fv0%2Fm%2Fscreens%2F%3Flimit%3D0&query=meta.totalCount&colorB=blue&suffix=%20high%20content%20screens)](https://idr.openmicroscopy.org) [![Published experiments](https://img.shields.io/badge/dynamic/json.svg?label=Published%20&url=http%3A%2F%2Fidr.openmicroscopy.org%2Fapi%2Fv0%2Fm%2Fprojects%2F%3Flimit%3D0&query=meta.totalCount&colorB=blue&suffix=%20experiments)](https://idr.openmicroscopy.org)

-All metadata associated with published studies in IDR is managed
+All metadata associated with published studies in IDR is managed.

 ## Study name

-After acceptance, IDR studies must be named as `idr<NNNN>-<name>-<description>` where `idr<NNNN>` is the accession number of the study using an incremental four digits integer, `<author>` is the name of one of the authors associated with the publication, usually the first author, and `<description>` is a short description of the study.
+After acceptance, IDR studies must be named as `idr<NNNN>-<name>-<description>` where `idr<NNNN>` is the accession number of the study using an incremental four digits integer, `<name>` is the name of one of the authors associated with the publication, usually the first author, and `<description>` is a short description of the study.
 The name should be lowercase.